Mano865/Audio-Deep-Fake-Detection/README.md

 and STCA (Spectro-Temporal Cross Aggregation) for attention-based temporal modeling.
 The model processes audio data to classify whether a voice message is real (Real voice) or fake (Fake voice).

-📁 Dataset
+Dataset :

 The dataset contains 54,000 labeled audio samples, divided as follows:
 27,000 real audio messages (labeled as 1, representing real voice) 27,000 fake audio messages (labeled as 0, representing fake voice) Each audio file was preprocessed and transformed into relevant features for input into the model.

-🔧 Preprocessing
+Preprocessing :

-Before feeding the data into the model, the following preprocessing steps were applied:
+Before feeding the data into the model, the following preprocessing steps were applied :
-Label Encoding: All labels (real/fake) were encoded using LabelEncoder to numerical format.
+Label Encoding : All labels (real/fake) were encoded using LabelEncoder to numerical format.
-Standardization: Features were standardized using StandardScaler to ensure equal weight and improve convergence.
+Standardization : Features were standardized using StandardScaler to ensure equal weight and improve convergence.

-📊 Feature Extraction
+Feature Extraction :

 Audio messages were converted into numerical representations using a set of extracted features.
 These include:
 MFCCs (Mel-Frequency Cepstral Coefficients)